Armesh26/Vibe-Resume/README.md

 4. **Review and edit** - Use the LaTeX editor to make manual adjustments
 5. **Download** - Click the download button to get your PDF

+### Adding Icons & Images

+1. **Icons** - Click the "Icons" button to open the icon picker
+   - Browse by category: Contact, Social, Professional, Tech
+   - Search for specific icons
+   - Click to add to your resume elements
+2. **Images** - Click the "Image" button to upload photos/logos
+   - Supported formats: PNG, JPG, GIF, WebP
+   - Images appear as thumbnails in the Elements bar
+3. **Send your message** - The AI will incorporate your selected elements

 ### Tips

 - Use **Fast mode** for quick iterations while drafting
 - Switch to **PRO mode** for final polish and better formatting
 - Click on the PDF preview to jump to that section in the editor
 - Use checkpoints to restore previous versions if needed
+- Add icons for a modern, professional look (LinkedIn, GitHub, email icons)

 ## Project Structure